Key Takeaways

 - No lender requirements: The entire reason violations block traditional sales is that mortgage lenders require compliance.
 Remove the lender, remove the obstacle.

-- Violation costs are factored in: Experienced investors calculate the exact cost to resolve each violation and deduct it from their offer — rather than walking away
+- Violation costs are factored in: Experienced cash buyers calculate the cost to resolve each violation and factor it into their offer rather than walking away

-- Licensed contractor relationships: Investors who regularly buy in Philadelphia have licensed contractors who handle L&I compliance work efficiently
+- Licensed contractor relationships: Cash buyers who regularly buy in Philadelphia have licensed contractors who handle L&I compliance work efficiently

 - L&I process experience: They know how to navigate permits, re-inspections, and compliance procedures because they do it on every property they purchase